libbymiller/real_libby/README.md

 Scripts and code to make a slack bot that's almost, but not quite entirely unlike Libby.

 This code is a couple of hours' work and therefore adapts others' code and may in places be shit.
 All the shit parts are mine.
-It uses python for the ML parts, node for the slackbot and ruby and bash for scripting.
+It uses python for the ML parts, node for the slackbot.

-see https://planb.nicecupoftea.org/2019/07/20/real_libby-a-gpt-2-based-slackbot/ for more detail.
+see https://planb.nicecupoftea.org/2023/01/06/updated-real_libby-gpt-2-chatbot/ for some tips on getting data and retraining it, and https://planb.nicecupoftea.org/2019/07/20/real_libby-a-gpt-2-based-slackbot/ for the original post.

 # For a Pi 4

-Burn a 16GB+ SD card using Etcher
+Burn a 16GB+ SD card using the Pi imager.
+I used Buster ('legacy').

 then, on a laptop